cotodevel/toolchaingenericds/README.md

 ---------------------------------------------
 Guidelines:
 - TGDS homebrew fully implements NTR (DS mode) and TWL (DSi mode) support.
 All programs compiled for NTR mode will automatically generate a TWL binary counterpart.
 Both scenarios having support for DLDI or internal SD through SDK functions.
-- If TGDS homebrew doesn't boot, wait for an error screen to happen, if it does happen, notify me.
+- If TGDS homebrew doesn't boot, or boots incorrectly (dead touchscreen, no audio, etc), first try to reload such homebrew through ToolchainGenericDS-multiboot, otherwise, notify me.
 - If TGDS homebrew doesn't initialize filesystem, make sure you use FAT32 64K/32K/16K/4K, or FAT16 64K/32K/16K/4K, anything else is untested and unsupported.
 - NTR Mode: Make sure to DLDI patch TGDS homebrew.
 For TGDS homebrew development, you can use TGDS-RAMDISK DLDI or others.
 TWL mode doesn't care because it maps the internal SD as filesystem.